GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Colour-magnitude diagrams

 \section{Colour-magnitude diagrams}

 Figure\,\ref{CMD} depicts the colour-magnitude diagrams (CMD) of the D15 data.
-We can easily distinguish several features: The three black arrows point to foreground stellar populations that probably trace spiral arms.
+We can easily distinguish several features.
+The three black arrows point to foreground stellar populations that probably trace spiral arms.
 The highly extinguished stars lie close to or in the GC.
-The red ellipse indicates stars that belong to the Asymptotic Giant Branch (AGB) Bump, the red square contains ascending giant branch and post-Main Sequence stars, and the area marked with red dashed lines corresponds to Red Clump (RC) stars.
+The red ellipse indicates stars that belong to the asymptotic giant branch (AGB) bump, the red square contains ascending giant branch and post-main sequence stars, and the area marked with red dashed lines corresponds to red clump (RC) stars.
 They are low-mass stars burning helium in their core \citep{Girardi:2016fk}.
-Their intrinsic colors and magnitudes depends weakly on age and metallicity, so that these stars are a good tracer population to study the extinction and determine distances.
+Their intrinsic colours and magnitudes depend weakly on age and metallicity, so that these stars are a good tracer population to study the extinction and determine distances.

 The GC field studied here contains large dark clouds that affect significant parts of the area.
 In order to study the stellar population towards the GC, it therefore appears reasonable to separate areas with strong foreground extinction from those where we can look deep into the GC.
-Since the effect of extinction is a strong function of wavelength, dark clouds can be easily identified via their low $J$-band surface density of stars.
+Since the effect of extinction is a strong function of wavelength, dark clouds can be easily identified via the low $J$-band surface density of stars associated to them.
 This method works better than using stellar colours because those are biased towards the blue in front of dark clouds (dominated by foreground sources).
 The upper panel in Fig.\,\ref{density} depicts the $J$-band surface stellar density.

-To detect foreground stars and to avoid them in the subsequent analysis, we made CMDs ($K_s$ vs. $J-K_s$) for regions dominated by dark clouds in the foreground of the GC, using as criterion a stellar density below $40 \%$ of the maximum density in Fig\,\ref{density}, and for the more transparent regions a stellar density $>75 \%$ of the maximum density.
+To detect foreground stars and to avoid them in the subsequent analysis, we made CMDs ($K_s$ versus $J-K_s$) for regions dominated by dark clouds in the foreground of the GC, using as criterion a stellar density below $40 \%$ of the maximum density in Fig\,\ref{density}, and for the more transparent regions a stellar density $>75 \%$ of the maximum density.
+We normalised the resulting CMDs to the same area to compare them.
 For the transparent regions, the RC stellar population located at the GC forms a very clear clump on the right of the red dashed line in the left panel of Fig.\,\ref{density}.
 The density of foreground sources is much higher in the areas dominated by large dark clouds, as can be seen in the right panel of Fig.\,\ref{density}, where one of the potential spiral arms (at $J-K_{s}\approx3$) stands out clearly in the CMD.